 To read more about the chimera, check out my latest book, “The 11th Demon: The Ark of Chaos” by clicking on the ORDER tab on this page or at the book website.

 Posted on May 22, 2014, in Breaking News, My Writing, Speculative Fiction, Steel Chronicles and tagged analysis paralysis, anxiety, Chaos, chimera, confusion, demons, Depression, information overload, insomnia, legion, pigs, stress.
 Bookmark the permalink.
-Leave a comment.
+Comments Off on We are Chimera!.